csc-training/csc-env-eff/slides/09_singularity.md

 # Environment variables
 - Most environment variables from host are inherited by the container
-- Can be prevented if necessary by adding option `--cleanenv`
+- Can be prevented, if necessary, by adding option `--cleanenv`
 - Environment variables can be set specifically inside the container by setting in host `$SINGULARITYENV_variablename`.
   - E.g. to set `$TEST` in container, set `$SINGUALRITYENV_TEST` in host